ibm-cloud-docs/discovery/discovery-auxiliary.md

 ## AlchemyLanguage enrichments
 {: #AlchemyLanguage-enrichments}

 Starting on **18 July, 2017** {{site.data.keyword.discoveryfull}} introduced a new enrichment technology, named {{site.data.keyword.nlushort}}.
 These enrichments are the same as your existing enrichments but require a slightly different configuration and schema.
-The original enrichments, named {{site.data.keyword.alchemylanguageshort}} enrichments, will be deprecated and support will end on **15 January, 2018**.
+The original enrichments are named {{site.data.keyword.alchemylanguageshort}} enrichments. {{site.data.keyword.alchemylanguageshort}} enrichment support is scheduled to end on **15 January, 2018**.

 The `2017-10-16` API version string deprecates support for uploading new documents into existing collections enriched with {{site.data.keyword.alchemylanguageshort}}, and for creating new collections and enriching them with {{site.data.keyword.alchemylanguageshort}} enrichments.
-Use an earlier API version string to continue using {{site.data.keyword.alchemylanguageshort}} until support ends on **15 January, 2018**.
+Use an earlier API version string to continue using {{site.data.keyword.alchemylanguageshort}} until support ends ({{site.data.keyword.alchemylanguageshort}} enrichment support is scheduled to end on **15 January, 2018**.).

 Existing collections enriched with AlchemyLanguage should be migrated to Natural Language Understanding enrichments as soon as possible.
 For information on migrating collections and configuration files that utilize the {{site.data.keyword.alchemylanguageshort}} enrichments, see [Migrating enrichments to {{site.data.keyword.nlushort}}](/docs/services/discovery/migrate-nlu.html).